 Various mathematical and physical phenomena are adressed with the program CINDERELLA.
 This is a compilation of interactive applications that communicate topics as simulation, chaos or symmetries in a playful way.
 In addition, the program MORENAMENTS allows to paint symmetrical patterns in one of the 17 space groups in the Euclidian plane.

 A unique 3D experience is provided by the program 3D-XPLORMATH.
 Using 3D glasses, visitors are able to discover mathematics from a three-dimensional point of view.

 There are several mathematical movies shown at the exhibition: The multiply awarded film MESH on discrete mathematics explains the history of discrete geometry and its application to computer graphics.
 Moreover, the film DIMENSIONS is presented.
 It offers a look into the fourth dimension by explaining the stereographic projection on a generally understandable level.
-There is also a short film on algebraic surfaces and the winners of the Math Film Festival 2008 in Germany.
+There is also a short film on algebraic surfaces, a film on elliptic curve cryptography and a collection of the winner films of the Math Film Festival 2008.Surfaces as sculptures

 The German companies Voxeljet Technology and Alphaform are engaged, among others, in generative manufacturing of 3D models by selective gluing plastic powder or by means of stereolithography.
 Both companies have accepted the challenge to print in 3D a selection of algebraic surfaces of the exhibition and present them as sculptures.
 Ten sculptures at a diameter of about 25 cm are exclusively displayed at the exhibition.
 They were produced for the exhibition by the two companies free of charge.
 The 3D data of the sculptures was prepared by the exhibition partner FORWISS Institute, University of Passau.IMAGINARY Catalogue, Poster Set and Postcards